Rings of Siegel-Jacobi forms of bounded relative index are not finitely generated: Introduction

 \begin{introthm} ({Theorem~\ref{thm:2}} and Proposition~\ref{prop:disprove-runge}) Let $g \geq 1$.
 For each $k>0$ and $m>0$ the graded algebra $\bigoplus_{\ell}J_{\ell k, \ell m}(\Gamma)$ is not finitely generated.
 Therefore for any $r\in \mathbb Q_{>0}$ the graded algebra $\bigoplus_{m\le rk}J_{k, m}(\Gamma)$ is not finitely generated. \end{introthm}

-Our main tool to prove Theorem \ref{th:intro-not-fin-gen} is the theory of toroidal b-divisors (where b stands for birational).
-A b-divisor on a projective variety $X$ can be thought of as an infinite tower of divisors living over all smooth birational models of $X$, and compatible under pushforward (see Section \ref{sec:b-divisors} for a precise definition and further details).
-A b-divisor is said to be \emph{Cartier} if it is determined on one such birational model, in other words, if all the elements in the tower can be obtained by pull back and push forward of a divisor on a single model.
+Our main tool to prove Theorem \ref{th:intro-not-fin-gen} is the theory of toroidal Weil and Cartier b-divisors (where b stands for birational).
+A Weil b-divisor on a projective variety $X$ can be thought of as an infinite tower of divisors living over all smooth birational models of $X$, and compatible under pushforward (see Section \ref{sec:b-divisors} for a precise definition and further details).
+A Weil b-divisor is said to be \emph{Cartier} if it is determined on one such birational model, in other words, if all the elements in the tower can be obtained by pullback and pushforward of a divisor on a single model.

-If $X$ carries a toroidal structure then the theory of b-divisors can be naturally simplified by considering only the toroidal blowups of $X$.
-The corresponding toroidal b-divisors can then be seen as conical functions on a conical polyhedral complex associated to $X$.
-This enables the study of toroidal b-divisors by techniques from convex geometry \cite{BoteroBurgos}.
-For example, if a toroidal b-divisor is Cartier then the corresponding conical function is piecewise linear.
+If $X$ carries a toroidal structure then the theory of Weil and Cartier b-divisors can be naturally simplified by considering only the toroidal blowups of $X$.
+The corresponding Weil toroidal b-divisors can then be seen as conical functions on a conical polyhedral complex associated to $X$.
+This enables the study of toroidal Weil and Cartier b-divisors by techniques from convex geometry \cite{BoteroBurgos}.
+For example, if a toroidal Weil b-divisor is Cartier then the corresponding conical function is piecewise linear.
+In the following we consider $\R$-Weil and Cartier b-divisors.
+We omit the $\R$ in the notation in the Introduction for simplicity purposes.